Our doctors will recommend the best form of treatment for your asthma. This will control your symptoms and prevent asthma from disrupting your life.

 Here are the most common treatments for asthma.
-Our doctors can talk you through each one and explain how they work, as well as possible side effects.
+Our doctors can talk you through each one and explain how they work, as well as possible side effect.

 If your symptoms are mild, you know what triggers your asthma and it’s possible to avoid it, this might be all the treatment you need.

 - Outdoor allergens, such as pollens from grass, trees and weeds

 - Indoor allergens, such as pet dander, dust mites and mold

 - Irritants in the air, such as smoke, chemical fumes and strong odours

 Read more about possible triggers for asthma here.

 This inhaler is usually brown or orange, and you should use it every day in order to control your symptoms and reduce sensitivity to asthma triggers.
 It’s normally prescribed to people who suffer from symptoms regularly.

 It contains a low dose of corticosteroids that can stop your airways from swelling.
 Due to the possible side effects of steroids, your doctor will prescribe an inhaler that contains the lowest dose of medicine possible for controlling your asthma.
 If you feel your preventer inhaler isn’t working, you should see your doctor about it.